12 Best laptops for creating Virtual Tours with Pano2VR

 Summary

-The HP Omen 17 is a top-of-the-line gaming laptop featuring a powerful Core i9 processor and GeForce RTX graphics for exceptional performance in video processing, rendering, and QHD gaming.
-It also offers a QHD display with a 165 Hz refresh rate, individual key illumination, and expandable working memory.
-However, the laptop suffers from a slightly below-average performance for its graphics card, high noise levels, a clattery case, and a meager battery life.
+HP Omen 17 is a high-end gaming laptop that offers powerful performance for video processing, rendering, and QHD gaming.
+It features a QHD display with 165 Hz, individual key illumination, expandable working memory, and Thunderbolt 4 with Power Delivery.
+However, it falls slightly below average in terms of RTX 4080 performance, has a high noise level, clattery case, and meager battery life.

 Reviews